SolderFumes/hestia/README.md

    - ✅ ~Detect when the room no longer has any people in it and disable everything~
 - ✅~Create a web portal and database for profiles~
 - ✅~Run website in non-debug mode~
-- Connect database/website with core FR program in main.py
+- Connect database/website with core FR program in main.py (UNTESTED BUT HOPEFULLY DONE)
-- Make web interface pretty
+- Make web interface pretty (in progress)
+- Verify song_url is actually a URL